Proposed Saint Elmo Vanadium Project

 Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth)

 On 6 September 2017, the Department of the Environment and Energy determined the proposed project to be a controlled action (EPBC 2017/8007) under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
 The controlling provisions are sections 18 and 18A (Listed threatened species and communities).
 The proposed project will be assessed under the Bilateral Agreement between the Australian and Queensland Governments (section 45 of the EPBC Act) using the EIS prepared under the EP Act.
 A request to vary the proposal dated 6 December 2019 was made by the proponent to include the OWSF and associated pipeline.
 The Department of the Environment and Energy accepted the variation to the proposal on 7 January 2020.

 The process for the assessment of this project is as follows:

 - Final TOR issued—EIS in preparation

 - Proponent responds to submissions

 - EIS assessment report

 The final terms of reference for the EIS was issued to the proponent on 21 June 2018.
 The EIS was submitted to the Department of Environment and Science (the department) in February 2019 and went to public notification from 4 November 2019 to 16 December 2019.
-All submissions received by the department, including the department’s submission, were then sent to the proponent.
-The proponent is now required to provide a response to the submissions including any amendments to the submitted EIS.
+All submissions received by the department were then sent to the proponent.
+The proponent is required to respond to the submissions including any amendments to the submitted EIS by 30 June 2020.
 The department will then decide whether to allow the EIS to proceed.

 For further information about the EIS process for this proposal, contact the EIS Coordinator on 13QGOV (13 74 68) or email email@example.com.